vimoutliner/vimoutliner/doc/vo_readme.txt

 VimOutliner is so fast, that if you often use outlining, you'll make up that time within a week.

-Taking the Vim tutorial

-Run vim or gvim
-Type the command, :help tutor
-Follow the instructions

                                                                     *vo-command*
 Comma Comma Commands~

-Overview

 For maximum authoring speed, VimOutliner features are accessed through keyboard commands starting with 2 commas.
 The double comma followed by a